Translate Shell – A tool to use Google translator from command line in Linux

 $ yaourt -S translate-shell or $ packer -S translate-shell

-How To Use Translate Shell
+How to use Translate Shell

-After successfully installed, open your terminal and fire the following command.
+After successfully installation, open your terminal and fire the following command.
 Google Translate can identify the language of the source text automatically, and Translate Shell by default translates the source text into the language of your locale.

 $ trans [Words]